XRP Price Reaches $0.59 (XRP)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-XRP uses the hashing algorithm.
-It was first traded on January 1st, 2013.
+XRP (CRYPTO:XRP) uses the hashing algorithm.
+It launched on January 1st, 2013.
 XRP’s total supply is 99,987,205,428 coins and its circulating supply is 56,434,507,880 coins.
+The official website for XRP is xrpl.org.
+The official message board for XRP is www.xrpchat.com.
 XRP’s official Twitter account is @ripple and its Facebook page is accessible here.
-The official message board for XRP is www.xrpchat.com.
 The Reddit community for XRP is https://reddit.com/r/ripple and the currency’s Github account can be viewed here.
-XRP’s official website is xrpl.org.

-It is usually not currently possible to buy alternative cryptocurrencies such as XRP directly using US dollars.
-Investors seeking to acquire XRP should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy XRP using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as XRP directly using U.S. dollars.
+Investors seeking to acquire XRP should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase XRP using one of the exchanges listed above.

 Receive News & Updates for XRP Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for XRP and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.